Student/Parent InformationANTI-BULLYING POLICY

 - Children should exit the vehicle on the passenger side.
 Please have your child ready to go with their back-pack in the car and not in the trunk.
 Parents should not have to get out of the car during this process.
 Once the student is on the sidewalk and the car door is closed, please leave the lot promptly.

 Afternoon Departure procedure: Drive-In * Pick-up * Depart

 To familiarize the students with the departure system, their classroom teacher will discuss and review the procedure.
 Thank you for getting your child to school on time and for driving safely.
-Our instructional day begins at 8:45 am and ends at 2:53 pm for all grades, 4-6.
+Our instructional day begins at 8:40 am and ends at 3:00 pm and on Wednesdays ends at 2:00 pm for all grades, 4-6.

 If the Student Success Team and parents determine that a student is performing significantly below grade level due to a possible handicapping condition, a referral to special education will be made.
 Once this referral has been made and parent approval is granted, the school special education staff assesses the student's current level of performance and the level at which the student is capable of performing.
 In order to qualify for special education services, there must be a large discrepancy between these two areas and an identified learning disability.
 If this discrepancy exists, an IEP (individual education plan) meeting will be conducted with the parents to share results and set up specific learning goals for the student.